msft-teams/tools/HOMEapp/README.md

 -   In the Create Azure App Service (Windows) dialog, the App Name, Resource Group, and App Service Plan entry fields are populated.
 You can keep these names or change them.
-Complete the necessary app setting values: Azure client Id (App id) SharePoint client Id, List Id, Deep
+-   Complete the necessary app setting values:
+        - Azure client Id (App id),

--   Link URL and all required app Ids which we need to deep link.
+        - Deep Link URL and all required app Ids which we need to deep link.
+        - If you have share point framework app then provide the SharePoint client Id and List Id.
 -   When ready, select Create.

 ### Create a HOME Teams app manifest